Currently accepted at: JMIR Formative Research

 Date Submitted: Jul 14, 2019

-Understanding end-user perspectives of mobile pulmonary rehabilitation (mPR): Formative studies
+Understanding end-user perspectives of mobile pulmonary rehabilitation (mPR): Results from a cross-sectional survey and interviews

 Pulmonary rehabilitation (PR) is an effective intervention for the management of people with chronic respiratory diseases but uptake of and adherence to PR programs is low.
 There is potential for mobile health (mHealth) to provide an alternative modality for the delivery of PR, overcoming many of the barriers contributing to poor attendance to current services.

-This study aims to understand the needs, preferences and priorities of end-users for the development of an adaptive mHealth PR support intervention.
+This study aims to understand the needs, preferences and priorities of end-users for the development of an adaptive mobile PR (mPR) support program.

 Request queued.
 Please wait while the file is being generated.
 It may take some time.